Higher-dimensional Losev-Manin spaces and their geometry: Higher-dimensional Losev-Manin spaces as toric Chow quotients

 From this point forward, for each $v\in V$ we will denote by $\overline{X}_v\cong\PP^d$ the image of the blow-down morphism from the previous lemma.
 Similarly, as we already did in item~\ref{chow: item hyperplane} above, we will not distinguish between the hyperplane $H_v\subseteq \overline{X}_v$ and its strict transform in $X_v$.

 \begin{definition} An $n$-pointed stable rooted tree is denoted as

-Here $p_1,\dots,p_n$ are the marked points of $X$, the intersection complex $V$ of $X$ is a rooted tree graph, and $\PP^{d-1} \hookrightarrow X$ is the hyperplane of the root component, called the \emph{root hyperplane} and denoted $H_{v_0}$. \end{definition}
+Here $p_1,\dots,p_n$ are the marked points of $X$, the dual graph $V$ of $X$ is a rooted tree graph, and $\PP^{d-1} \hookrightarrow X$ is the hyperplane of the root component, called the \emph{root hyperplane} and denoted $H_{v_0}$. \end{definition}

 This representation of a closed point $\underline{X}\in T_{d,n}^{LM}$ is defined only up to isomorphism.
-In the same spirit as in Subsection~\ref{chow: subsection 1}, our goal now is to select representatives of the isomorphism class of $\underline{X}$ so that the $n$\textsuperscript{th} marked point is conveniently fixed by a translation.
+It will be convenient to work with specific representatives of such isomorphism classes, our choice is given in Lemma~\ref{Lemma rooted tree form}.

 \begin{definition}[{\cite[Definition~2.0.4]{Chen-Gibney-Krashen}}] Two $n$-pointed stable rooted trees $\underline{X}=(\PP^{d-1}\hookrightarrow X,p_1,\dots,p_n)$ and $\underline{Y}=(\PP^{d-1}\hookrightarrow Y,q_1,\dots,q_n)$ are isomorphic if there exists an isomorphism $f:X\to Y$ such that $f(p_i)=q_i$ for all $i=1,\dots, n$, and the following diagram commutes: